GerkinDev/devblog/content/blog/to-self-host-or-not-to-self-host/index.md

 I wont go into the details of the tools I ended up using (I may make a dedicated post about that later on), but the overall philosophy, and why I believe it is a move to make.

+This post is aimed at people with low to moderate tech knowledge, but if you're someone experienced, maybe I can bring some points on the table; in any case, I would _love_ to read about your thoughts, experiments, achievements, or considerations.

 ## The Why

 ### Freedom and privacy